Blog

 Elbert County, Colorado is in USDA Hardiness Zone 5b.
 The average last spring frost is May 12 and first fall frost is October 3.

-Elbert County County sits in USDA Zone 5b.
+Elbert County sits in USDA Zone 5b.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Elbert County County's climate?
+Can Geraniums grow in Elbert County's climate?

 🌱